 Enables or disables the system log function.
 When enabled, the keys and prompt messages can be recorded, and they will be saved to the internal memory in Syslog.log file format.

-Press Utility \rightarrow System Setting \rightarrow System Log to select "On" or "Off".
+When the Shift key is illuminated, press Pulse/Utility → System Setting → System Log to select "On" or "Off".
 The default is "Off".

 Interface